NLSUI OPAC header image

 Contents:

-Contents Forestatement.
+Forestatement.
 I. Overview of Panchayati Raj in India 1.
-Constitutionalization and beyond Panchayats as institutions of self governance and as instruments for development/Rakesh Hooja and Meenakshi Hooja.
-2. Institutions of self government or agencies for development Panchayats in India/Meenakshi Hooja and Rakesh Hooja.
+Constitutionalization and Beyond Panchayats as Institutions of Self-Governance and as Instruments for Development/Rakesh Hooja and Meenakshi Hooja.
+2. Institutions of self-government or agencies for development: Panchayats in India/Meenakshi Hooja and Rakesh Hooja.
 II.
 Some issues pertaining to Panchayati Raj 3.
-The third tier decentralization and separation of powers within PRIs/Meenakshi Hooja.
-4. Activating Panchas and Ward Sabhas a remedy for large unwieldy Gram Sabhas and dominating Sarpanchas/Meenakshi Hooja.
-5. Community based organizations and Panchayats as instruments of governance in the sphere of watershed development/Rakshat Hooja and Rakesh Hooja.
+The third tier of decentralization and separation of powers within PRIs/Meenakshi Hooja.
+4. Activating Panchas and Ward Sabhas as a remedy for large, unwieldy Gram Sabhas and dominating Sarpanchas/Meenakshi Hooja.
+5. Community-based organizations and Panchayats as instruments of governance in the sphere of watershed development/Rakshat Hooja and Rakesh Hooja.
 6. Panchayati Raj policy issues and academic concerns from the Rajasthan viewpoint/Meenakshi Hooja and Rakesh Hooja.
 III.
 Pachayati Raj Rajasthan experiences 7.
-Continuity and change in Rajastan's Punchayati Raj/Rakesh Hooja and Meenakshi Hooja.
-8. The status of Punchayati Raj in Rajasthan reflections on some select indicators in the context of the 1994 Act/Rakesh Hooja and Meenakshi Hooja.
+Continuity and change in Rajasthan's Punchayati Raj/Rakesh Hooja and Meenakshi Hooja.
+8. The status of Punchayati Raj in Rajasthan: reflections on some select indicators in the context of the 1994 Act/Rakesh Hooja and Meenakshi Hooja.
 9. Some developments in Rajasthan's Panchayati Raj since 2000/Rakesh Hooja.
-10. Reflections of applying The provisions of the Panchayats (extension to the schedule areas) Act 1996 in Rajasthan/Meenakshi Hooja.
+10. Reflections of applying the provisions of the Panchayats (Extension to the Scheduled Areas) Act 1996 in Rajasthan/Meenakshi Hooja.
 IV.
 District and decentralized planning 11.
-Decentralized planning and the district level a pre constitutional amendment perspective/Rakesh Hooja.
+Decentralized planning at the district level: a pre-constitutional amendment perspective/Rakesh Hooja.
 12. Training for and expectations from district planners/Rakesh Hooja.
 13. The district as a planning unit style and locus/Rakesh Hooja.
-V. Development administration at district and sub state levels 14.
-The delivery system at the district level a view from the mid-1980s/Rakesh Hooja.
+V. Development administration at district and sub-state levels 14.
+The delivery system at the district level: a view from the mid-1980s/Rakesh Hooja.
 15. Administrative machinery for tribal development at state and lower levels/Meenakshi Hooja.
-Appendix/B. Yerram Raju and Rakesh Hooja.
+Appendix B. Yerram Raju and Rakesh Hooja.
 Index.

 Summary: Articles chiefly with reference to the state of Rajasthan, India.